harvardinformatics/snakemake-workshop/run/index.md

 >
 > \* If you don't have a favorite text editor, just use `nano`.
 Type `nano debugging-demos/01-config.yml` to open the file for editing.
 Type freely with the keyboard.
 There is no mouse functionality so use the arrow keys to navigate.
 Use `ctrl-o` followed by `<enter>` to save the file.
 Use `ctrl-x` to exit.
 If you make changes and use `ctrl-x` to exit without saving, you will be prompted to save the file.

+??? success "Solution"

+    The problem is that the config file spelled "sample_sheet" wrong.
+It's spelling "sample_hseet".
+Fixing that typo should allow the dryrun to complete successfully.

 #### `FileNotFoundError`

 This is a pretty generic error that could happen for a lot of reasons.
 Fortunately, there is usually more context involved in that it will usually list the file that it can't find.